 Utility costs that come with accommodation

-Utilities may or may not be included in the price, so you should check the contact before making a decision.
-Here are some of the most common values you will see for different utilities:
+The price may not include the utilities, so you should check the contract before signing it.
+Here are some of the most common prices you will see for different utilities:

-- Electric: 50 - 100 USD/month, depending on the size of your apartment, and if your heating is electric, the overall price may go up to 150 USD/month.
+- Electricity: 50 – 100 USD/month, depending on the size of your apartment, and if your heating is electric, the overall price may go up to 150 USD/month

-- Water, sewer, and trash are usually covered by the landlord, but if you have to pay it will cost 50-75 USD/three months.
+- Water, sewer, and trash — the landlord usually covers them, but if you have to pay, those will cost 50 – 75 USD/three months

-Groceries for one person amount to 400 – 600 USD/month depending on your dietary habits and if some meals are included with your accommodation at the university.
-Look for some of the cheapest supermarkets like Wal-Mart, Target, Costco, Trader Joe’s, to do your shopping.
+For one person, groceries amount to 400 – 600 USD per month.
+This depends on your dietary habits and if some meals are included with your accommodation at the university.
+Look for some of the cheapest supermarkets — Walmart, Target, Costco, Trader Joe’s — to do your shopping.

 If you live in residence halls, you could select the on-campus meal plans, for which you would have to pay around 250 USD/month.